chriskrycho/v5.chriskrycho.com/site/journal/2022/Long and Short.md

 [mere-o]: https://mereorthodoxy.com

-At the same time, I have been deeply appreciating [Matt Rickard’s blogging][mr] since I ran across his site a few months ago.
+At the same time, I have been deeply appreciating [Matt Rickard’s blogging][mr] since I ran across his site a few months ago. (**Edit:** see comments below.)
 Nearly everything he publishes is just a few hundred words long.
 None of it has anything like the technical depth of one of [Luu’s deep dives][luu] or [Hillel Wayne’s write-ups][wayne].
 It’s neither better nor worse inherently, though: it is *wildly different*.
 Rickard is throwing off summaries and knowledge (more like an old-school late ’00s blogger!), Luu and Wayne are writing essays.
 The difference is mostly breadth vs. depth.

 [mr]: https://matt-rickard.com
 [luu]: https://danluu.com